QuiteAFancyEmerald/Holy-Unblocker/README.md

 The proxy may be down, being worked on, or is under high load.
 When this happens, you may either switch sites to fix the error or wait a bit.
 Sometimes clearing your cache can help by doing Ctrl+Shift+R or reloading the page usually.
 (Hard Reload, which purges cache.)

-##More Information
+## More Information
-This project is maintained by Quite A Fancy Emerald and is an official flagship Titanium Network proxy site.
+This project is maintained by Quite A Fancy Emerald with massive help from BinBashBanana (OlyB) and is an official flagship Titanium Network proxy site.

 - https://titaniumnetwork.org/
 - https://github.com/titaniumnetwork-dev/
--

 View the official website for more details or credits.

 ### Proxy Sources: